OriJari/TFG/README.md

-# TFG
+# TFG - KUDO
-This tool has been developed as a final grade's project.
+KUDO has been developed as a final grade's project.

-Tool for recognition and scanning, services, technologies and vulnerabilities, automated.
+Kudo is for recognition and scanning, services, technologies and vulnerabilities, automated.

-Script that collects different information gathering tools in the phase of recognizing and scanning a pentest.
+Is a Script that collects different information gathering tools in the phase of recognizing and scanning a pentest.
 Generate an xlsx file with all the information found.
 ## How to isntall
 You must have installed Python 3 (recomended 3.12) then execute the following comands: